-- 1.1.3.1 Membership: The Ventura LAFCo shall consist of seven regular members and four alternate members appointed pursuant to the CKH.
-Two members and one alternate member shall be members of the Ventura County Board of Supervisors, two members and one alternate member shall be members of the city councils of the cities in Ventura County, two members and one alternate member shall be members of the boards of the independent special districts in Ventura County, and one member and one alternate member shall be members of the public at large who are not elected officials. - 1.1.3.2 Term of Office: The term of office for each member shall be as set forth in the CKH, except that for any member appointed after January 1, 2002 the expiration date of the term of office shall be January 1 in the year in which the term of the member expires.
-For any member appointed prior to January 1, 2002, the term of office for that member shall be extended from the first Monday in May in the year that member's current term expires to January 1 of the following year. - 1.1.3.3 Public Member and Alternate: It is the intent of the Ventura LAFCo to rotate the public membership on the Commission on a reasonable basis to broadly allow qualified members of the community to serve.
+1.1.3.1 Membership: The Ventura LAFCo shall consist of seven regular members and four alternate members appointed pursuant to the CKH.
+Two members and one alternate member shall be members of the Ventura County Board of Supervisors, two members and one alternate member shall be members of the city councils of the cities in Ventura County, two members and one alternate member shall be members of the boards of the independent special districts in Ventura County, and one member and one alternate member shall be members of the public at large who are not elected officials.

+1.1.3.2 Term of Office: The four-year term of office for each member shall be as set forth in the CKH Act.
+The inauguration date of the term of office shall be January 1 in the year in which the term of the member begins, and the expiration date of the term of office shall be December 31 in the year in which the term of the member expires.

+1.1.3.3 Public Member and Alternate: It is the intent of the Ventura LAFCo to rotate the public membership on the Commission on a reasonable basis to broadly allow qualified members of the community to serve.
 To accomplish this intent, (a) an individual may serve no more than two consecutive terms on the Commission, limited to one term as the public member and one term as the alternate public member, and (b) after serving two such consecutive terms, an individual will not be eligible to serve again as the public member and/or alternate public member until four years have elapsed since the end of the individual's service on the Commission.
 For purposes of this section, a "term" is defined as two or more years.
-In selecting the public member and alternate public member, the Commission shall encourage diversity in the makeup of the Commission including geography, gender, and culture. - 1.1.3.4 Alternate Members: Alternate members may participate fully in all meetings, except they are eligible to make motions, vote or to attend closed session meetings only in the absence of the regular member for which they are an alternate.
+In selecting the public member and alternate public member, the Commission shall encourage diversity in the makeup of the Commission including geography, gender, and culture.

+1.1.3.4 Alternate Members: Alternate members may participate fully in all meetings; however, they may: (1) make motions and vote only in the absence of the regular member for which they are an alternate, and (2) attend closed session meetings only when the Commission determines that they have an official or essential role to play in closed session.